rmyz/hrlog-auto/README.md

 npm i
 ```

-Once you have everything installed, change the credentials under `credentials.json`
+Once you have everything installed, rename `credentials.example.json` to `credentials.json` and change the credentials you use to log in

 ```json
 {